-Understand that for the purposes of Business interruption insurance, the gross profit calculation differs to that you might find in accounting.
-While in accountancy gross profit is understood to be sales minus cost of production, most business interruption policies will follow the following calculation for gross profit.
+With Business Interruption insurance, a gross profit calculation differs to what you might find in standard accounting.
+In standard accounting gross profit is the sum of sales minus cost of production.
+Most Business Interruption policies will follow the following calculation for gross profit.

-When calculating business interruption sums insured on an annual basis they must be increased accordingly if an indemnity period greater than 12 months is selected.
-In most circumstances, a minimum indemnity period of 24 months should be considered for SMEs to take into account site clearance, design and planning applications, rebuild time, replacement of plant and machinery, sourcing stock and rebuilding the customer and supplier base.
+When calculating business interruption sums insured on an annual basis they must be increased if an indemnity period greater than 12 months is selected.
+In most circumstances, a minimum indemnity period of 24 months should be considered.
+This is for you to take into account site clearance, design and planning applications, rebuild time, replacement of plant and machinery, sourcing stock and rebuilding the customer and supplier base.

 Uninsured Working Expenses

-Uninsured working expenses are costs or specified expenses that vary directly with the level of trading, i.e. they will decrease in direct proportion to the turnover in the event of a business interruption.
+Uninsured working expenses are costs or specified expenses that vary with the level of trading.
+These are costs that will decrease in direct proportion to the turnover in the event of a business interruption.
 As these costs will no longer be incurred as the turnover reduces, there is no need to reimburse them, as such they are called ‘uninsured’ working expenses.
-One major uninsured working expense for a small business would be purchases such as components, raw materials and goods for re-sale.
+One major uninsured working expense for a small business will be purchases such as components, raw materials and goods for re-sale.
 Other uninsured working expenses could also include: postage and packaging costs and commissions owed.